-We believe defaulting customers onto an applicable TOU rate is the most efficient way to ensure customers are enrolled on a rate plan that encourages beneficial electric consumption habits without imposing significant disruption.
+It is reasonable to default customers onto an applicable TOU rate is the most efficient way to ensure customers are enrolled on a rate plan that encourages beneficial electric consumption habits without imposing significant disruption.
 We find it reasonable to require Liberty and PacifiCorp add the same language and requirements to their Rules.
+While we direct PacifiCorp to add this language, we recognize they do not yet have a CPUC approved TOU rate.
+Thus, PacifiCorp may add language to clarify the requirement to default onto a TOU applies if, and when, the IOU has such a rate.